Jarrett Stidham: Auburn

 After spending a semester at McLennan Community College, where he did not play football, Stidham announced that he would be transferring to Auburn University.
-He made the announcement via his Twitter account on December 10, 2016.
-On August 14, Stidham was named as Auburn's starting quarterback for the 2017 season.
-Stidham led the Tigers to an SEC West Division Championship after victories over top-ranked the Georgia Bulldogs and the Alabama Crimson Tide.
-He and the Tigers would later lose to the UCF Knights in the 2018 Peach Bowl.
+Stidham was named as Auburn's starting quarterback for the 2017 season.
+He led the Tigers to an SEC West Division Championship after victories over top-ranked teams, the Georgia Bulldogs and the Alabama Crimson Tide.
+Stidham and the Tigers would later lose to the UCF Knights in the 2018 Peach Bowl.
 On December 4, 2018, Stidham announced that he would forgo his final year of eligibility and declare for the 2019 NFL draft.
+On December 28, Stidham led Auburn to a 63–14 victory over Purdue in the 2018 Music City Bowl, winning the bowl game's MVP award.